Architectural Description:

 George A. & Priscilla C. Stanley purchased the property with about 20 acres on Aug.
 19, 1933.
 The George & Priscilla lived out there years in the homestead and their daughter Georgina E. Stanley inherited on Mar.
 27, 1981.

-The Stanleys have been great stewards of the property for 82 years.
+The Stanleys had been great stewards of the property for 90 years.
 Georgina E. Stanley deeded about 8 1/4 acres to AVIS (Andover Village Improvement Society) in 1987 as a protected reservation.
+Georgia passed away in December 2023 and the Estate of Georgia Stanley sold the house and .88 acres in August of 2025 to Cody Enright and Kaylee Wells.
+The remaining 3.81 acres will be donated to Avis adding to the Stanley Reservation.

 1852 map lists J. Hacket on site.
 (John Hackett owned 62 Porter Rd. in 1850)